bennetthub500/personal/_portfolio/AM_doc sample DBBlog.md

 ## How DatabaseCo Handles Data Deduplication

-Data duplication, or deduplication, is an important and resources-intensive challenge with distributed data systems.
+Data duplication, or deduplication, is an important and resource-intensive challenge with distributed data systems.
 This blog post is a high-level overview of how DatabaseCo solves the deduplication problem through field transformations.

 ### The Deduplication Problem